 7. Sensory Water Play

 Mix water play with a splash of color using food dye for an easy sensory station.
 In my creative space, this setup is always a hit and ideal for keeping little ones cool in the summer.
+You can display photos of these activities on creative infant bulletin boards to share the fun with parents.

 8. DIY Sensory Bottles